Cellar← Home

 Last updated June 2026

-We describe our security plainly, and we only claim what's true.
-Cellar is built to the data-protection standard hospitals require — here's exactly how.
+We describe our security plainly, and we claim only what's true.
+Here is exactly how your records are protected.

 Encryption